AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-api.md

 If an asset type `Id` is specified for an asset, then the following is true:
 - The stream references name of an asset is set to null if the stream reference `Id` matches the stream reference `Id` of the asset type.
-- If the asset and asset type have a metadata value with the same `Id`, then the name property on the asset is set to null.
+- If the asset and asset type have a metadata value with the same `Id`, then the `Name` property on the asset is set to null.

 ### Response